 When you travel around Europe, you hop from once capital to another busy city.
 You probably visit Unesco World Heritage sites and top famous museums.
 It can be tiring but what can you do?
-How about a visit to the relaxing and beautiful Botanic Gardens in Utrecht?
+How about a visit to the relaxing and beautiful Botanic Garden in Utrecht?
 Only a half hour train ride from Amsterdam, the city of Utrecht has a lot to offer international tourists.
 Canals, old buildings and that typical Dutch vibe.
 Are you looking to find a piece of tranquil nature in the Netherlands?
 But within a stone’s throw of the bustling city centre?
-How about a visit to the Botanic Gardens in Utrecht?
+How about a visit to the Utrecht botanical gardens?

-The Botanic Gardens in Utrecht are part of the complex of the University of Utrecht.
-Built in 1639, these gardens are a gardener’s dream!
+The Botanic Garden in Utrecht is part of the complex of the University of Utrecht.
+Built in 1639, this garden is a gardener’s dream!
 You can find all different types of plants and gardens, carefully planned out and plants are grouped together depending on their theme.
 They have rock gardens, flower gardens, bee gardens, American prairie gardens and system gardens (they explain the root and evolution of plant groups).

 They have a massive green house with tropical gardens and from April to September you can find the tropical butterfly exhibition.